firehawkvfx/firehawk-main/README.md

 - In AWS Management Console | Cloud9: Select Create Environment

-Ensure you have selected:
+- Ensure you have selected:
 `Create a new no-ingress EC2 instance for environment (access via Systems Manager)` This will create a Cloud 9 instance with no inbound access.

+- Ensure the EBS volume size is 20GB.
+If you need to expand the volume more later you can use firehawk-main/scripts/resize.sh

+- Ensure the instance type is the recommended type for production (m5.large)

-Ensure you add tags:
+- Ensure you add tags:
 ```
 resourcetier=main
 ```